Focusing in the Dark: How to Focus on Stars for Milky Way Photography

 Video walkthrough

 You've driven an hour out of town, set up in the dark, waited for your eyes to adjust, and finally taken the shot.
-You get home, open Lightroom, zoom in — and the stars are blobs.
+You get home, open Lightroom, zoom in.
+The stars are blobs.
 Soft, smeared, useless.
 It's one of the most deflating moments in landscape astrophotography, and it happens to almost everyone at some point.

 The good news: it's entirely preventable.
 Focusing on stars in complete darkness isn't difficult once you understand what you're actually doing and why.
 The method I use takes about 60 seconds, works on virtually any modern mirrorless or DSLR with Live View magnification, and is the most reliable approach I've found.
 No special gear required.